kimble4/CrossMgr/helptxt/BHPC-Workflow.md

 ### New (v2) system

-In an attempt to address some of the inadequaces in the above system, from 2024 onwards, we are using the following schema:
+In an attempt to address some of the inadequacies in the above system, from 2024 onwards, we are using the following schema:

 - **The first 16 characters** of the EPC will **always contain `4248504376322074`**.
 This identifies a tag as belonging to the BHPC, and reads "**`BHPCv2 t`**" when rendered as ASCII.
 - The **17th character** contains **`3`**.
 This combines with the 18th character to make an ASCII digit.